BlueNalgene/LaTeX_Guided_Course/_episodes/01-textdoc.md

 think of the document as a whole.
 We think as writers.
 Each portion of the document is a jumble that must be perfected as it is written.

-When a document is created in [LaTeX]({{ page.root }}/reference/#LaTeX), we must command like programmers.
+When a document is created in [LaTeX]({{ page.root }}/reference/#LaTeX), we must write commands like programmers.
 Each portion of the document may be constructed independent of content or context.
 Commands are given which will perform the same function upon each compile.
-Just as we command like programmers, we must learn to think as *programs*.
-Each portion of the LaTeX [markdown language]({{ page.root }}/reference/#markdown language) must follow order that can be interpreted by the compiler and have logical flow.
+Just as we run commands like programmers, we must learn to think like *programs*.
+Each portion of the LaTeX [markdown language]({{ page.root }}/reference/#markdown language) must follow orders (or commands) that can be interpreted by the compiler and have logical flow.

-For this reason, we organize our document into parts which compromise making sense to the compiler and the operator.
+For this reason, we organize our document into parts which compromise between making sense to the compiler and making sense to the operator.
 In the most general sense, we divide a [.tex]({{ page.root }}/reference/#.tex) document into [preamble]({{ page.root }}/reference/#preamble), and content sections.
-The preamble is where we tell the compiler everything it needs to know to be able to process the content within.
+The preamble is where we tell the compiler everything it needs to know to be able to process the content within while the content section contains the actual text, information, figures, etc. that the final document will contain.

 We distinguish these sections by restricting them to an [environment]({{ page.root }}/reference/#environment).
 For example, the content of a document will